-Tennis (Women)

-180 hours laboratory Recommended Preparation: Enroll by Instructor Consent
+KINIA 41AD3.0 unitsTennis (Women)180 hours laboratory180 hours laboratory2Recommended Preparation:2Enroll by Instructor Consent3Grading: letter grade3

 This course offers instruction in the rules, techniques and strategies of tennis.
 The course is designed for women of exceptional ability who wish to participate in intercollegiate athletics.